• Skip to primary navigation

 • Contact

-• Facebook
+• Subscribe

-• Instagram
+• ร—

 Simple and Perfect Roast Turkey

-Jump to Recipe Print Recipe
+Jump to Recipe

 Simple and Perfect Roast Turkey

-May I introduce you to Thanksgiving’s superstar, the Simple and Perfect Roast Turkey!
+May I introduce you to Thanksgiving’s superstar, Simple and Perfect Roast Turkey?
 I’ve gone “old school” this year and back to the basics to bring you a simple and classic roast turkey recipe.
 It’s the stuff of Thanksgiving dreams and probably resembles the moist and delicious turkey you remember from your childhood.

 Thanksgiving Simple and Perfect Roast Turkey Recipe

 A quick search on the internet for turkey recipes results in literally thousands of different recipes.
-And, as you might imagine, they include oven-cooked turkey, deep-fried turkey, spatchcocked turkey, brined turkey, smoked turkey, and they are covered with all sorts of different rubs and glazes.
+And as you might imagine, they include oven-cooked turkey, deep-fried turkey, spatchcocked turkey, brined turkey, smoked turkey, and they are covered with all sorts of different rubs and glazes.
 But this recipe for Simple and Perfect Roast Turkey is as easy and as basic as you can get and whether this will be your first attempt at cooking a turkey or you are a seasoned pro, I think you will love the pure simplicity of this recipe.

 For a stress-free Thanksgiving and especially if this is your first turkey, check out my Cooking Turkey 101 Q&A below:

 • How long does it take to cook a turkey?
 Well, of course, it depends on the size of the bird and your oven temperature, but generally, it takes approximately 15 minutes per pound at 350 degrees to cook a turkey that is fully thawed.
 For example, my turkey was 11 pounds, and it ended up taking about 2 hours and 30 minutes to cook.
-If you have a convection oven, generally it takes about 9 minutes per pound, but you will want to refer to your oven’s instructions.
+If you have a convection oven, generally, it takes about 9 minutes per pound, but you will want to refer to your oven’s instructions.

 • Does my turkey need to rest?
 Yes!
 For maximum flavor and juiciness, your turkey should rest covered loosely with foil for at least 20-30 minutes before you carve it.
 If you have a large turkey, it should rest a while longer.
 While resting, the internal temperature of the meat will also rise by 5-10 degrees.

 • Do I need a meat thermometer to tell if my turkey is done?
-Yes, a thousand times yes!
+Yes, thousand times, yes!
 A good meat thermometer will pay for itself and guarantee that your turkey or any other meat that you might be preparing is cooked perfectly.
 I use a DOT digital thermometer which I dearly love.
-It has a probe that is inserted into the meat and when the temperature I set is reached, it beeps to let me know it’s done.
-No guesswork involved.
+It has a probe that is inserted into the meat, and when the temperature I set is reached, it beeps to let me know it’s done.
+No guesswork is involved.
 I bought mine at Brown’s Kitchen Supply in Tallahassee, but I’m sure they are also available wherever kitchen supplies are sold.
 I have tried numerous other kinds of manual and digital thermometers, and the DOT is by far my favorite.

 • How do I know when my turkey is done?
 The best way to know when your turkey is done is by its internal temperature.
-The USDA says a turkey is safe when “cooked to a minimum internal temperature of 165°F as measured with a food thermometer.”
-Check the internal temperature in the innermost part of the thigh and keep in mind that the temperature will increase slightly when the turkey rests.
+The USDA says a turkey is safe when โ€œcooked to a minimum internal temperature of 165ยฐF as measured with a food thermometer.”
+Check the internal temperature in the innermost part of the thigh, and keep in mind that the temperature will increase slightly when the turkey rests.
 PS: Don’t ever rely on the pop-up thermometers that come with some turkeys.

 • How long does it take to thaw a frozen turkey?
-This is one area that seems to trip some folks up and, I confess, I’ve been there too, trying to thaw a still-frozen turkey on Thanksgiving morning.
-The answer is, it depends on how large your turkey is.
+This is one area that seems to trip some folks up, and I confess, I’ve been there too, trying to thaw a still-frozen turkey on Thanksgiving morning.
+The answer is it depends on how large your turkey is.
 In general, for a turkey that is 12-16 pounds, it will take 3-4 days to safely thaw in the refrigerator.
-So, this year, be sure to plan ahead and either purchase a fresh turkey or if you do buy a frozen turkey, don’t wait to buy it at the last minute
+So, this year, be sure to plan ahead and either purchase a fresh turkey or, if you do buy a frozen turkey, don’t wait to buy it at the last minute.

 • How big a turkey should I buy?
-The rule of thumb is about 1-1/2 pounds of turkey for each adult you will be serving.
+The rule of thumb is about 1-ยฝ pounds of turkey for each adult you will be serving.
 If you want leftovers, you might want to increase that a bit.
 If you are feeding eight adults, a 12-14 pound turkey should be about right.

 If you like this Thanksgiving turkey recipe, you might also like these classic side dish recipes:

-Creamy Make-Ahead Mashed Potatoes
+Twice Baked Mashed Potatoes

 Easy Spicy Southern Corn Casserole